colour-science/colour-science.org/posts/the-colorchecker-considered-mostly-harmless.rst

 -----------------------------------------------------------------

-Simply put, this statement is not only incorrect but **the worst way possible to calibrate a camera and should be avoided unless you have all the relevant spectral data**.
+Simply put, this statement is not only incorrect but **the worst way possible to calibrate a camera and should be avoided, unless you have all the relevant spectral measurements.**.

 Using a colour rendition chart for colour-correction might dramatically increase error if the scene light source spectrum is different from the